monsoonmaelstrom/book2/book2.md

 Alex closes his eyes, and I swear it’s like I can feel him running through scenarios in his mind, trying to play them out to the end.
 Testing each to see which is most viable.

 Finally, he says, “They’re going to have to get themselves out.
 We can’t do it, Liam.
-If we go to Dairuvar, we’re just going to be giving them two more hostages.”
+If we go to Dairuvar, we’re just going to be giving Iverson two more hostages.”

 “I know,” I say softly.